-All proposals for new research projects at Cedar Creek Ecosystem Science Reserve will be reviewed by the Associate Director, other researchers who have existing projects that may be impacted by the proposed work, and, as needed, the Land Use Committee (see below).
-The Associate Director will decide if the proposal is approved, denied, or must be modified for reconsideration.
-No research may be initiated until a proposal has been reviewed and approved.
+All proposals for new research projects at Cedar Creek Ecosystem Science Reserve will be reviewed by the Site Scientist, Associate Director, other researchers who have existing projects that may be impacted by the proposed work, and, as needed, the Director.
+The Site Scientist will recommend that a proposal be approved, denied, or modified for reconsideration.
+No research may be initiated until a proposal has been reviewed and approved, and until a formal approval email is received from the Associate Director.
 Ideally, any grant application seeking funding for experimental/manipulative research at Cedar Creek should be submitted for approval to Cedar Creek before submission to any funding agency or organization.
 Such prior approval would eliminate uncertainties about the suitability of the planned research for Cedar Creek Ecosystem Science Reserve.

 The policy articulated here is instituted to provide speed, consistency and reliability in the review process.
 It is our goal to complete the review process within two weeks of electronic submission of a proposal.
 Exceptions to this two week interval may occur if complex questions or issues arise during the review process.

-Upon receipt, the Associate Director will examine and categorize each proposal according to whether it represents (A) Extensive destructive sampling, experimental manipulations, the potential for lasting impacts, or the potential to impact existing studies or areas zoned for protection; (B) Minor manipulation and/or observation without lasting effect on the habitat or on other existing studies; or (C) Work that is obviously outside the scope of what is permissible at Cedar Creek or outside the scope of Cedar Creek’s mission.
+Upon receipt, the Site Scientist will examine and categorize each proposal according to whether it represents (A) Minor manipulation and/or observation without lasting effect on the habitat or on other existing studies; (B) Extensive destructive sampling, experimental manipulations, the potential for lasting impacts, or the potential to impact existing studies or areas zoned for protection; or (C) Work that is obviously outside the scope of what is permissible at Cedar Creek or outside the scope of Cedar Creek’s mission.